 - Lightly dust your hands and bench with cornflour, turn dough out of the ™ bowl (use a firm spatula to remove the dough at the base of the bowl) and bring together into a large rectangle

 - Use a scraper to cut in half (I like to weight each piece to make sure they are even in case I wish to freeze half - they should be approximately 460g each)

 - Shape each piece into a disk, wrap in Gladwrap and refrigerate for 2 hours or overnight

 - Remove pastry from the fridge and use as desired (if held overnight in fridge, stand at room temperature for 20 minutes - depending on weather - until slightly softened to roll easily

 - Have your chosen tart cases sitting on a baking tray

-  - Weigh and portion the dough based on the size tart cases you are making (it is easier to roll dough individually for smaller tart cases ... see Notes for amounts required ... you can cut small pieces off the main dough until you have the right amount, then press pieces together into a single portion for rolling ... the dough is very forgiving for doing this)
+- Weigh and portion the dough based on the size tart cases you are making (I use a digital scale for weighing, and it is easier to roll dough individually for the smaller tart cases ... see "Notes" for amounts required for tart tins ... you can cut small pieces off the main dough and add them to what you already have on the scale until you have the amount you need, then press the pieces together into a single portion for rolling ... the dough is very forgiving for doing this)

 - Place dough portion onto a very lightly floured surface (use cornflour), and then lightly sprinkle cornflour on top of dough